brucewayne0011/phonon-app/README.md

 ```

 ### Precommit Hooks
 This repo utilizes [Husky](https://typicode.github.io/husky/#/) to run precommit hooks.
 The precommit hooks run a series of lint and style checks.
-This insures consistent code structure and formatting.
+This ensures consistent code structure and formatting.

 If you're using [VSCode](https://code.visualstudio.com/) to develop, you can install the following extensions to help with linting and styling of your code:
 1. [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)